EffectOrientedProgramming/book/Chapters/04_Configuration.md

 Understanding these terms is not crucial for writing Effect Oriented code, but will help when building the layers in your application.

 In the world of Java these dependent parts are usually expressed through annotations (e.g. `@Autowired` in Spring).
-But these approaches are require mutability, often rely on runtime magic (e.g. reflection), and require everything to be created through a Dependency Injection manager, complicating construction flow.
+But these approaches often rely on runtime magic (e.g. reflection) and require everything to be created through a Dependency Injection manager, complicating construction flow.

-An alternative to this approach is to use "Constructor Injection" which avoids some of the pitfalls associated with "Field Injection" but doesn't resolve some of the underlying issues, Importantly, it is difficult or impossible to express our dependencies at compile time.
+Importantly, it is difficult or impossible to express our dependencies at compile time.

 Instead, if functionality expressed its dependencies through the regular type system, the compiler could verify that the needed parts are available given a particular path of execution (e.g. main app, test suite one, test suite two).